LethaMasahiro/digital-garden-level-design/_notes/Methods/Game Design Document.md

 		- Instead of putting images in the document, link them and put them in a separate folder
 		- Save the different versions of your document instead of overwriting them

-- Here is another guideline of a Game Design Document (https://www.gamedeveloper.com/business/how-to-write-a-game-design-document):
+- Here is another guideline of a Game Design Document ([How to write a Game Design Document](https://www.gamedeveloper.com/business/how-to-write-a-game-design-document)):
 	1. Project Description: Briefly summarise what the game is about.
 	2. Characters: Describe your characters before your describe the plot.
 Add characteristics to the characters and describe how they look.
 	3. Story: Describe the Story behind your game and guide the reader through the important events happening.
 You can also write about the genre and recurring themes of your story.